Dr Isabel Palacios

 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 6909Room Number: Room 3.13, Fogg Building

-Dr Isabel Palacios is a lecturer on the Nanchang Joint Programme at Queen Mary University of London, a visitor scientist at the University of Cambridge and a Director of Studies at St John's College in Cambridge.
+Dr Isabel Palacios is a lecturer on the Nanchang Joint Programme at Queen Mary University of London and a visitor scientist at the University of Cambridge.
 She has extensive research experience and has worked in various research positions at the University of Cambridge for over 12 years.
 Dr Palacios completed her PhD studies at the European Molecular Biology Laboratory (EMBL), Heidelberg, Germany.
 She has been successful in obtaining various grants from distinguished institutions such as the BBSRC, the Wellcome Trust, CRUK and Alzheimer’s Research UK.

 Her ultimate scientific aim is to contribute to the understanding of diseases, and she believes that in order to achieve this goal we need to understand fundamental cell biophysical mechanisms underpinning health.
 She is focusing her research in the multidisciplinary field of cell and tissue biophysics.
 Her major interest is on the cell biophysical function of cytoskeletal forces and proteins during germline development, although she is exploring some of her findings in other cells (e.g., neurons) and organisms (e.g., mouse), in a collaborative manner.